-In today’s fast-paced work environment, accounting firms need to understand the needs of the end-user when designing and implementing processes.
+In today’s fast-paced work environment, accounting firms need to understand the end-user’s needs when designing and implementing processes.
 Processes must be simple, fast, and customizable to meet the specific needs of your audience.

-Technology will continue to change the landscape of the financial sector with developments in artificial intelligence and virtual reality.
+Technology will continue to change the financial sector’s landscape with developments in artificial intelligence and virtual reality.
 To stay competitive, firms need to avoid becoming complacent and embrace change for long-term success.

 About the author